• Hello

 Detector Status

-The detector accumulates the received game time deviations and calculates an average to decide wether the game was paused, speed up, slowed down or runs as planned.
-If a deviation and so cheating was detected, the detector notifies its observers with a 'CheatingDetectionStatus'.
+The detector accumulates the received game time deviations and calculates an average to decide whether the game was paused, sped up, slowed down, or runs as planned.
+If a deviation, and so cheating, is detected, the detector notifies its observers with a 'CheatingDetectionStatus'.
 The status contains the following properties:

 Supported Platforms